Probing Lambda-Gravity with Bose-Einstein Condensate: Introduction

+It is therefore a principal issue if this theorem can also be tested or at least constrained in a laboratory experiment.
+We propose tabletop experiments with trapped Bose-Einstein condensates (BECs) to probe both fundamental constants of $\Lambda$-gravity and the distance dependence in Eq.~\ref{eq:lambda}.
+Despite quantum sensors -- ultraprecise sensitivities \cite{Belenchia2022Quant} -- tests of modified gravity in such experiments are limited.
+In contrast, quantum proposals to search for dark matter -- via optomechanics \cite{Carney2021Mecha}, atom interferometry \cite{Graham2016DarkM}, and BECs \cite{Howl2023Quant} -- are more common.

+Theoretical studies indicate that collective excitations in trapped BECs are highly sensitive to gravitational effects \cite{Sabin2014Phono, ahmadi_relativistic_2014, sabin_thermal_2016, Ratzel2018Dynam, Howl2023Quant, hartley_quantum-enhanced_2024}.
+At nanokelvin temperatures, BEC excitations behave as free quasiparticles (phonons) \cite{Dalfovo1999Theor, Pitaevskii2003BoseE}, responsive to gravitational field changes.
+Quantum metrology techniques, with entangled phononic states, can achieve sensitivities surpassing solid-state systems \cite{bose2023massivequantumsystemsinterfaces}.
+Resonant effects to periodic gravitational changes can further enhance sensitivity \cite{Ratzel2018Dynam, Sabin2014Phono, sabin_thermal_2016, Bravo2020Gravi}.

-A recent theoretical study proposes employing phonon states in a frequency interferometric protocol to search for dark matter \cite{Howl2023Quant}.
-This approach involves using a tritter \cite{Szigeti2017Pumpe}, an operation that mixes phonon states with the BEC's ground state.
-The tritter enhances sensitivity by producing a scaling proportional to $1/\sqrt{N_{p} N_{0}}$, where $N_{p}$ represents the number of squeezed phonons and $N_{0}$ the number of atoms in the ground state, noting that generally $N_{p} \ll N_{0}$.
-The authors of \cite{Howl2023Quant} demonstrated that including the tritter significantly improved the sensitivity for gravitational-wave detection, compared to previous studies \cite{Sabin2014Phono}.
+A recent theoretical proposal uses phonon states in a frequency interferometric protocol enhanced by a tritter operation, mixing phonon modes with the BEC ground state to improve sensitivity scaling as $1/\sqrt{N_p N_0}$, where $N_p$ is the number of squeezed phonons and $N_0$ the number of ground-state atoms \cite{Howl2023Quant,Szigeti2017Pumpe}.
+This outperforms earlier gravitational-wave detection proposals \cite{Sabin2014Phono}.